February

 Matthew's soft-anneal rectangular solid-core copper conductor.

-Looking more uncommon but still executed as simply as possible are his ribbon speaker cables.
-That Matthew Bond thinks well outside the box of Textbook 101 we also appreciate with his new break-in CD v2.
+That Matthew Bond thinks outside the box of Textbook 101 we also appreciate with his break-in CD v2.
 Recalling the 'irrational but efficacious' disc from Ayre/Cardas, it runs "cascade noise to burn-in audio electronics, cables and loudspeakers.
 What makes cascade noise really effective is the proprietary combination of pink and white noise, percussive pulses at 180bpm, sweeping sine waves and pulses of ascending and descending (cascading) multi-octave square waves."
-Who reminded me of MBA—we've not heard a lot of the brand yet through formal reviews—was Mark Gurvey.
+Who reminded me of MBA was Mark Gurvey.
 He heads SoCal's Source Systems Ltd. I'd worked with him repeatedly during his days as Esoteric's US marketing manager.
-Today his brands are Amadeus, fidata/Soundgenic, Lumin and Matthew Bond Audio.
-Seeing these cables in the same catalogue seemed telling; unapologetically upscale but still very much no-nonsense products.
-For example, "when the capacitance of an audio interconnect increases, high-frequency bandwidth shrinks.
+Today he carries Amadeus, fidata/Soundgenic, Lumin and Matthew Bond Audio.
+Seeing these cables in the same catalogue seemed telling; unapologetically upscale but no nonsense.
+"When the capacitance of an audio interconnect increases, high-frequency bandwidth shrinks.
 For every doubling of capacitance, HF bandwidth loses a full octave.
 Other cables call low capacitance 15 or 24pF/ft.
 The capacitance between +/- conductors of our interconnect is 1.3pF/ft."
-No-nonsense then is how this review came about.
+No-nonsense is how this review came about.
 Matthew followed up Mark's introductory email by asking what cable lengths I needed.
 Except for one long 6m run between DAC with lossless volume and smart active crossover, it's 1.5/1m leads from there to the speaker and sub amps; and 3m for the speaker cables.
 Matthew was happy to supply the complete loom and predicted about 6 weeks to make it.